johnnydecimal/jnoble__resume/README.md

 It depends on the job, but as a guide my 'rack rate' is AU$220 per hour, ex.
 GST.

 I am a life-long contractor.
-I am not looking for a full time position.
+I am not looking for a permanent role.

 ## Can I do \[anything\] to this document?